Why Most Career Pages Underperform

 What is a good career page conversion rate?

-A strong career page converts between 8% and 15% of unique visitors into applicants.
-Most company career pages sit closer to 3-5%, which means the majority of interested visitors leave without applying.
+A strong career page converts in the low double digits, while benchmark data from Jobvite shows the visitor-to-applicant rate sliding from 11% to 8.6% and most company pages sitting lower than that.
 The gap between average and top-performing career pages usually comes down to three factors: application length, mobile experience, and how clearly the page communicates what it is like to work at the company.
-Pages that require account creation before applying consistently underperform those with one-click or streamlined application flows.
+Pages that require account creation before applying consistently underperform those with one-click or simplified application flows.

 How many fields should a career page application form have?

 Keep initial applications to five fields or fewer: name, email, phone, resume upload, and one optional question.
-Every additional field reduces completion rates by approximately 5-10%.
+Research on form completion consistently shows that each additional field beyond a short initial set meaningfully reduces submission rates.
 Detailed screening questions, assessments, and reference requests belong later in the hiring process, not at the top of the funnel.
 If you need more information upfront for compliance reasons, use progressive disclosure so candidates see the form in stages rather than one overwhelming page.

 Should career pages include salary information?

 Yes, and not just because transparency legislation increasingly requires it.
-Career pages that display salary ranges see 30-40% more applications per listing compared to those that hide compensation.
+SHRM research found that 70% of organizations that list pay ranges on job postings report receiving more applications.
 Candidates self-select more accurately when they see the range, which means fewer mismatched interviews and faster time to hire.
 Even in markets without legal mandates, publishing salary ranges is a competitive advantage that signals respect for candidates' time and reduces negotiation friction later in the process.

 How important is mobile optimization for career pages?

 Critical.
-Over 60% of job seekers browse career pages on mobile devices, and that number exceeds 75% for candidates under 30.
-Yet many career pages are still designed desktop-first, with tiny tap targets, horizontal scrolling, and application forms that are nearly impossible to complete on a phone.
-Mobile-optimized career pages see 2-3x higher application completion rates than non-optimized pages.
+Appcast data shows roughly two thirds of job applications are now submitted from mobile devices, yet many career pages are still designed desktop-first, with tiny tap targets, horizontal scrolling, and application forms that are nearly impossible to complete on a phone.
+Organizations that redesign for mobile see meaningful improvements in application completion rates.
 At minimum, test your career page on three screen sizes: phone, tablet, and desktop.
 If the application cannot be completed in under three minutes on a phone, you are losing candidates.